Daniele-Gregori/ResourceFunctions/README.md

   * [TransformTabular](https://resources.wolframcloud.com/FunctionRepository/resources/TransformTabular/): transform simultaneously all columns of a tabular or a selection of them;

-  * [AssociateColumns](https://resources.wolframcloud.com/FunctionRepository/resources/AssociateColumns/): create associations among columns of a tabular.
+  * [AssociateColumns](https://resources.wolframcloud.com/FunctionRepository/resources/AssociateColumns/): create associations among columns of a tabular object;

+* Functions for time computation:

+  * [PauseUntil](https://resources.wolframcloud.com/FunctionRepository/resources/PauseUntil/): pause evaluation until a given time.

 To read the documentation for each of these functions, click the corresponding links.